It is Shanghai, October 2008 and the doctor says, “there is nothing we can do for your under active thyroid problems.”

 “They don’t treat Hashimoto’s,” she says dismissively.

 I reach out to Maria, who is the only friend I know with thyroid problems; she lost the gland to cancer.
 Her doctor is in Caracas, Venezuela.
 He seems to “really get it” and offers a treatment plan but is about to retire from his practice.

-So here I am: living in the polluted and stressful Shanghai seriously contemplating a 32-hour and $6,000 flight to crime-ridden Caracas just because there is someone out there who could possibly help me.
+So here I am: living in the polluted and stressful Shanghai seriously contemplating a 32-hour and $6,000 flight to Caracas with the hope that someone out there can help me.